 - Grade 4.
 The cells look most abnormal and grow and spread quickly.

 Some tumors change.
-A benign one can turn malignant, and a lower-grade tumor may return at a higher grade.
+Rarely some benign tumors can turn malignant, and a lower-grade tumor may return at a higher grade.

 Types of Brain Tumors